andrew/ultimate-awesome/README.md

 - [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.
 - [learn-roc](https://github.com/fpsvogel/learn-roc) - Learning resources for Roc.
 - [awesome-ux-designer](https://github.com/friedrith/awesome-ux-designer) - A curated list of tools, methods and tutorials for ux designers.
-- [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
 - [racket-fingerpost](https://github.com/gramian/racket-fingerpost) - A list of links about the Racket programming language.
 - [awesome-action-prediction-list](https://github.com/guglielmocamporese/awesome-action-prediction-list) - A curated list of papers and resources linked to action anticipation and early action recognition from videos.
 - [awesome-mp](https://github.com/hbcui1984/awesome-mp) - 小程序类动态App学习资料汇总.